North Hills, Los Angeles: Community development

 Residents of Mission Acres renamed the area Sepulveda in 1927.
 The Californio Sepulveda family, going back to the founding of the Pueblo of Los Angeles, is the source of various Los Angeles place-names, including the post-war community of Sepulveda.
 Sepulveda Boulevard is the primary north–south street through North Hills, crossing Sepulveda Pass to the south.
 The community saw significant growth between the 1930s and the 1950s.

+In 1930, it was reported that residents in Sepulveda were unclear as to whether they lived in Sepulveda or Van Nuys.
+The communities in the valley, which were regarded of towns in their own right within the city, were growing rapidly and were developing their own senses of individuality; but there was confusion regarding the boundaries of these communities.
+In March of that year, the district engineering department of the valley drew up a map showing boundary lines of the various communities in the valley, the first map of its kind.
+The boundary lines for Sepulveda were drawn along Saticoy, Balboa, Lassen, and Payton (Now Woodman Avenue).
+According to figures taken from the 1930 census by Guy E. Marion of the Los Angeles Chamber of Commerce, the neighborhood had a population of 1563 people.

+The water department employed 130 men in the construction of a 54-inch water main along Hayvenhurst Avenue between Plummer Street and Roscoe Boulevard in the beginning of 1931.
+This line, which was to end on Roscoe Boulevard and Corbin Avenue, was being built to acomodate the increased water storage in the lower San Fernando reservoir.

 In 1937, councilman Jim Wilson offered a resolution that instructed the city's real estate agent to make the right of way cost appraisal for diverting flood waters from Wilson and East Canyons into Pacoima Wash to protect the community of Sepulveda from floods that occurred during heavy storms.
 This same year, the Our Lady of Peace Catholic Church was built and the parish was established years later in 1944.